UniMath/agda-unimath/src/foundation/functoriality-morphisms-arrows.lagda.md

         F F' G' G)
 ```

-### The functorial action of the pullback-hom on cospan diagrams preserves identities
+### The functorial action of morphisms of arrows on cospan diagrams preserves identities

 ```agda
 module _